-I encourage all parties to attempt to resolve the dispute by settlement - either through direct party-to-party (or lawyer-to-lawyer) negotiation or with the assistance of a neutral third-party mediator.
+I have always encouraged all parties to attempt to resolve the dispute by settlement - either through direct party-to-party (or lawyer-to-lawyer) negotiation or with the assistance of a neutral third-party mediator.
+The revised Commercial Rules now require that, absent unilateral opt-out, cases in which the amount in controversy exceeds \$75,000.00 must go through a mediation step.
 The AAA has a panel of experienced, skilled and very well-regarded mediators available to assist in that regard.

+With the new Rule R-9, I now do not get involved in stressing the importance of or otherwise harping on mediation.
+I do build into my Scheduling Order a period when that could logically take place.
 Your Case Administrator can supply you with information about the AAA's mediation services and mediators.
 Obviously, if your case is resolved by settlement prior to the arbitration hearing, you should promptly call your Case Administrator.